Several new but familiar faces will join the TASA staff this summer, while two longtime staff members will retire.

 Professional Learning and Member Engagement

-On September 1, Jill Siler, currently superintendent of Gunter ISD, will join the full-time TASA staff as TASA Associate Executive Director, Professional Learning.
-Brandon Core will move into the role of TASA Associate Executive Director, Member Engagement and Support.
+On September 1, Jill Siler, currently superintendent of Gunter ISD, will join the full-time TASA staff as TASA Deputy Executive Director, Professional Learning.
+Brandon Core will continue in his role of TASA Associate Executive Director, Professional Learning and Member Engagement.
 He will support the expanded member engagement efforts at TASA.

 “The addition of Jill Siler as a full-time member of our TASA team is great news for our organization and for our members,” Brown said.
 “Frankly, Jill is a rock star.
 As an exceptional superintendent, writer, speaker, and designer of professional learning, she will fit in perfectly with our team and help take us to new heights,” said Brown.